 We feel shame through judging others.

 It’s one huge circle.

 Think about it.

 When you last judged someone or something, why did you make that judgement?
 Where did that judgement come from?
 It’s likely it has come from your own place of shame – whether you’ve judged someones appearance because of your own lack of self love or whether you’ve judged someones success because of your lack of self worth?

 Interesting isn’t it?

 When our thoughts come from a place of love, we no longer judge.
 We no longer feel shame.

 Judgement Detox is a book for everyone.
 A book for men.
 A book for women.
 A book with a whole host of lessons I believe they should teach in schools.
-You can buy Judgement Detox via Amazon or for an extra bonus gift, purchase the book via Gabby’s website.
+You can buy Judgement Detox via or for an extra bonus gift, purchase the book via Gabby’s website.

 Review Party Thoughts

 As I previously mentioned, Judgement Detox was our chosen book of the month for February’s GozenGirl Brighton event.
 This month, our Review Party formed a slightly new format which was well received!
 Instead of a general chit chat about the book I invited everyone who came along to take part in two mini exercises based on some of Gabby’s exercises in the book and ending with a judgement themed meditation.